CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 `-- LC2A_SRR1964645.fastq.gz
 ```

-These files are compressed using gzip.
+The sequence files are in fastq format and compressed using gzip (indicated by the `.gz`).
 It's good practice to keep sequence files compressed.
 Most bioinformatics programs can read them directly without needing to decompress them first, and it doesn't get in the way of inspecting them either.
-The .out and .err files are output produced by SLURM that you can use to troubleshoot if things go wrong.
-Lets have a look at at the contents of one of the fastq-files:
+The `.out` and `.err` files are output produced by SLURM that you can use to troubleshoot if things go wrong.
+Lets have a look at at the contents of one of the fastq files:

 ```bash
 zcat LB2A_SRR1964642.fastq.gz | head -n 12